Tuwaiq-Data-Science-Bootcamp/Capstone_Proposal/README.md

 - Meshari Alqahtani

 ### Objectives:
-We aim to create a model that can detect if a person is depressed or not.
-We hope this can be used to help psychiatrists correctly classify a patient's mental health.
+We aim to create a model that can detect if a person is depressed or not based on their text patterns.
+Our goal is for this model to be used by psychiatry clinics to track a patient's social media and provide a more accurate psychiatric evaluation.

 ### Dataset Description:
 - Number of rows: 348k